-Note The CobolInitialState function is one of the trivial conversion functions described on page I-7.
+Note The CobolInitialState function is one of the trivial conversion functions.
+See the discussion on trivial conversions (on page 222).

 When State is zero, the C function may choose to (re)initialize any "state" variables it contains.
 When State is non-zero, the C function may choose to use the current values of any "state" variables.